tonyjih/Mega-Man-World-5-Mega-Buster-Restoration/README.md

-# Mega Man World 5: Mega Buster Restoration
+# TL;DR

-Restores the hidden Mega Buster system in *Mega Man World 5* and lets players switch between the Mega Arm and Mega Buster from the pause menu.
+Restores the hidden Mega Buster system in Mega Man World 5 and lets players switch between the Mega Arm and Mega Buster from the pause menu.

-## Overview
+# Full Description

+This hack restores a hidden, mostly complete Mega Buster system left inside Mega Man World 5.

 In the final game, Mega Man normally uses the Mega Arm as his default weapon.
 However, the ROM still contains unused code, projectile behavior, graphics loading routines, and sound effects for a more traditional Mega Buster.

-This project reconnects that hidden functionality and makes it usable during normal gameplay.
-The restored Mega Buster is not a recreation from scratch; it is based on code and data already present in the game.
+This hack reconnects that hidden functionality and makes it usable during normal gameplay.

+Players can switch between the Mega Arm and Mega Buster from the pause menu by pressing SELECT.

-## Features
+# Features

 - Restores the unused Mega Buster as a playable main weapon
 - Keeps the original Mega Arm fully usable